devhawala/emx370/readme.md

 Depending on the terminal emulation connecting to this port (tn3270 emulation or plain telnet) a 3270 or 3215 console is created which will await the LOGON command for a new virtual machine.

-Users (meaning VMs) that can log on are defined by the existence of their logon script in the current directory.
-This means that a user _ABC_ can log on if the file `abc.logonscript` exists, emx370 does currently not support a password for users and therefore the LOGON command does not ask for a password.
+Users need to be defined in the `emx370.password` file and then need to have a logonscript created in the current directory in the form of `username.logonscript`.
+Passwords are stored case-insensitive.

+If the `emx370.password` file does not exist, no password validation is carried out.
 Furthermore there are no provisions to prevent concurrent logons for the same user.

 When the logon script is found, the VM is incarnated by executing the commands in the logon script.